 Not all greenhouse gases have the same warming effect or stay in the atmosphere for the same amount of time.

-The science shows both nitrous oxide and carbon dioxide must go to net zero if we are to keep global warming within the 2-degree warming threshold.
-However, methane doesn’t need to be reduced to zero, but does need to reduce to some extent and then stabilise at a certain point in time.
+The science shows both nitrous oxide and carbon dioxide must be reduced to net zero if we are to keep global warming within the 2-degree warming threshold.
+However methane doesn’t need to reduce to net zero, it can be reduced and then stabilised at a certain point.
+This is because if methane is stabilised at a certain level the concentration in the atmosphere will rapidly level off as new emissions to the atmosphere are balanced by the breakdown in the atmosphere of previous emissions.
+However this will take some time.

 Why aren't pre-1990 forests included in our Greenhouse Gas Inventory?